 The Empire Boulle sideboard is crafted with glossy black lacquered wood, gratifying two drawers and two doors with a lock for excellent storage.

-This Louis XV sideboard opens with two doors and a drawer has fine decorations of flowers and gilded bronzes and a marble tray.
+This Louis XV buffet opens with two doors and a drawer has fine decorations of flowers and gilded bronzes as well as a marble tray.

 the Napoleon III buffet has a Beech structure topped with a green marble tray, opening with two doors adorned with a lock.